Blendify/blender-manual/blender_docs/manual/preferences/introduction.rst

 =========

 Now that you have opened the User Preferences editor, you can configure Blender to your liking.
-At the top of the window, the available options are grouped into seven tabs:
+At the top of the editor, the available options are grouped into seven tabs:

 :doc:`Interface </preferences/interface>`
    Change how UI elements are displayed and how they react.